2022 Country Reports on Human Rights Practices: Mongolia

 The law protects the rights of members of racial or ethnic minorities or groups from violence and discrimination.
 The government enforced the laws effectively.

 Child abuse was a significant problem and consisted principally of domestic violence and sexual abuse.
-The Family, Child, and Youth Development Authority (FCYDA) operated a hotline to report child abuse, an emergency service center, and a shelter for child victims of abuse.
-The government-run shelter served child victims of domestic violence, sexual abuse, neglect, and abandonment, but it had inadequate capacity to provide separate accommodation for especially vulnerable or sensitive children.
-The FCYDA also stated it provided funding to an NGO in Ulaanbaatar to run additional shelters to which it referred child victims of abuse.
+The Family, Child, and Youth Development Authority operated a hotline to report child abuse, an emergency service center, and a shelter for child victims of abuse.
+The government-run shelter served child victims of domestic violence, sexual abuse, neglect, and abandonment, but it had inadequate capacity to provide separate accommodation for especially vulnerable children.
+The Development Authority also stated it provided funding to an NGO in Ulaanbaatar to run additional shelters to which it referred child victims of abuse.
 According to an NGO, space was inadequate for the number of child abuse victims referred for long-term care.

 TRAFFICKING IN PERSONS